huynhhoc/effort-estimation-by-using-pre-trained-model/README.md

 # SAMPLE

-Desharnais and Albrecht are selected for illustrating because their efforts have the same metrics as the effort in the ISBSG.
+Desharnais and Albrecht are selected for illustration because their efforts have the same metrics as the effort in the ISBSG.
 The trained model obtained from Albrecht is: ``./weights/albrecht.pth``.

 To test the performance, we can use: